victorjz/Udacity-fullstack-P3/README.txt

 (The name of the item clicked replaces <item> in the above URL) -A field for item name, item description
---If either field is left blank, values will not change -A table of checkboxes for every category with checks for categories to which the item belongs
+--If either field is left blank, values will not change *A table of checkboxes for every category with checks for categories to which the item belongs
---Values that are checked will be associated with the item --Values that are unchecked will be removed from being associated with the item -Clicking the submit button will record changes in fields and checkboxes -Links at the bottom will cancel changes are return to the item details, link to return to the homepage
+--Values that are checked will be associated with the item --Values that are unchecked will be removed from being associated with the item *A short form for adding an image will appear differently according to whether the item already has an item
+-Clicking the submit button will record changes in fields and checkboxes -Links at the bottom will cancel changes are return to the item details, link to return to the homepage